By Marika Sboros

 Noakes gets to the heart of the matter when he says: “Medicine no longer cures.
 It just creates customers for pharmaceutical industries.”

-Experts point to a broken scientific research model that contributes to propping up dogma and the status quo and forgets about patients.
+Experts point to a broken scientific research model that contributes to propping up dogma.
+Consequently, it forgets about patients.

 US Prof Richard Feinman is scathing about the AHPRA action.
 “Doctors don’t study nutrition.
 Nutritionists don’t study medicine.
-Neither study science,” says Feinman, who is professor of cell biology at SUNY (State University of New York).
+Neither studies science,” says Feinman.
+He is professor of cell biology at SUNY (State University of New York).

 Feinman says Fettke doesn’t have the credentials precisely because “there are no credentials”.

 What is the likely outcome of the AHPRA action unless that brute action ever happens?
 Anybody’s guess at this stage.
 I’m ever the optimist.